gbv/coli-conc-docker/README.md

 jskos-server offers a variety of configuration options, especially in regards to write access.
 Please refer to [the documentation](https://github.com/gbv/jskos-server#configuration) on how to further configure it.
 For now, the default configuration (apart from the above) should be sufficient.

 ## Startup, Data Import, and Final Configuration
-At this point, we can start the whole suite of applications using docker compose:
+At this point, we can start the whole suite of applications using Docker Compose:

 ```bash
 docker compose up -d